Gate River Run

-The Gate River Run (GRR), formerly known as the Jacksonville River Run, is an annual 15 km road running event in Jacksonville, Florida, United States, that attracts both competitive and recreational runners.
+The Gate River Run (GRR), formerly known as the River Run 15,000, is an annual 15 km road running event in Jacksonville, Florida, United States, that attracts both competitive and recreational runners.
 It has functioned as the US National Championship 15K since 1994, and in 2007 became the largest 15K race in the country.
 It "was voted [as] one of the top US Road Races for last 20 years by Runner's World Magazine."
 Local news media describe it as "one of Jacksonville's premiere annual events."
+The 2027 event will be the 50th annual race.

 History

-The race was established by the Jacksonville Track Club (now JTC Running) in 1978 when it was known as the Jacksonville River Run.
+The race was established by the Jacksonville Track Club (now JTC Running) in 1978 when it was known as the River Run 15,000.
 The initial sponsor of the race was the Florida Publishing Company, which published the Florida Times-Union and Jacksonville Journal.
 An inspiration for the race was the Peachtree Road Race, a 10,000 meter road race sponsored for several years by the Atlanta Journal-Constitution.
-An initial planning meeting was held at the Jacksonville YMCA, with representatives of the Y, the newspaper and members of the Jacksonville Track Club.
+An initial planning meeting was held at the Jacksonville YMCA, with representatives of the Y, the newspapers and members of the Jacksonville Track Club.
 The 15,000-meter distance was proposed, to distinguish the race from the Atlanta race and the plethora of 10K road races then spreading across the country as a result of the running boom.
 The course crosses two major bridges spanning the St. Johns River, giving the race its name.